alchemical-lich/alchemical-lich.github.io/_posts/2024-11-01-Music-Spheres.md

 ---
-title: 'Music of the Spheres of Chaos 1'
+title: 'Music of the Spheres is Chaos 1'
 date: 2024-11-01
 permalink: /posts/2024/11-01/dcc-campaign/
 tags: